Cluster algebras and snake modules: Relation between -systems and cluster algebras

-In this paper, our mutation sequences satisfy this property: after we mutate a quiver using a mutation sequence, any two vertices in the current quiver we obtain have different labels.
-Suppose that the label of a vertex $v$ in $\widetilde{Q}$ (respectively, $\widetilde{Q}'$) is $(i,t)$.
-After we mutate at $v$, the label of $v$ becomes $(i,t-2d_i)$.
-We use $(i,t)$ to denote the vertex with the label $(i,t)$.
+In this paper, our mutation sequences satisfy the property: after we mutate a quiver using a mutation sequence, any two vertices in the current quiver we obtain have different labels.
+If we mutate at a vertex $v$ with the label $(i,t)$ in $\widetilde{Q}$ (respectively, $\widetilde{Q}'$), then the label of $v$ becomes $(i,t-2d_i)$.
+We also use $(i,t)$ to denote the vertex with the label $(i,t)$.